blentz100/AEM-Sites-WKND-Tutorial/README.md

 3 - Pages and Templates

+This section covers the differences between base page components and editable templates.

 Planning for most new sites starts with some mockups using a design tool like Adobe XD, which will be used in this example.

 Experience Fragments are useful in that they allow you to combine multiple elements into a single reusable component like a header or footer